trifork/riack/README.md

-Protocol Buffers follow the vsprojects/readme.txt in the downloaded the package. protobuf-c I recommend using cmake however at the time of writing this there is a bug which will give you a compile error if this is still the case visit http://code.google.com/p/protobuf-c/issues/list to get the solution.
+Protocol Buffers follow the vsprojects/readme.txt in the downloaded the package. protobuf-c I recommend using cmake however at the time of writing this there is a bug which will give you a compile error if this is still the case visit http://code.google.com/p/protobuf-c/issues/list to find a solution.

 ####cmake
 Riack uses cmake build system which means it can be compiled on most systems.